Cincom

 For some small, simple product sales, a quotation document will serve as adequate documentation for a sales transaction.
 Many commoditized products may be shopped for in this manner.

-However, more complex products, higher-priced products and products that require supportive services such as ongoing maintenance or installation should always be sold using a successful sales proposal.
+However, more complex products, higher-priced products and products that require supportive services such as ongoing maintenance or installation should always be sold using a successful sales proposal strategy.

 For these types of sales, there is simply too much at stake to assume that everyone understands and knows what is included and what is required to ensure a successful outcome.